se4ai2324-uniba/DetectionOfOnlineSexism/references/README.md

 In this section, we provide a step-by-step demonstration of how the Prometheus dashboard is deployed on Azure.

 #### Push image to container registry
-First of all, we create a new folder called `prometheus` where we go to insert our file [prometheus.yml](../prometheus.yml) and define a new `Dockerfile`, as follows:
+First of all, we create a new folder called `prometheus` where we go to insert our file [prometheus.yml](../prometheus.yml) in which we have to change the field `targets` using the IP address previously generated in place of the word `backend`.
+In the meanwhile, we define a new `Dockerfile` following the belowing configuration:
 ```bash
 FROM prom/prometheus